yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     docker stop api && docker rm api docker stop mongo && docker rm mongo
     ```
+16. Commit your changes and push to the repository

+    ```bash
+    git add .
+    git commit -m "Setup Environment Variables"
+    git push
+    ```

-16. Navigate to your home directory (where you checked out the content repositories) and create a docker compose file
+17. Navigate to your home directory (where you checked out the content repositories) and create a docker compose file

     ```bash
     cd ~